andraugust/andraugust.github.io/thermo-2.md

 $$

-Under constant pressure, volume changes, so work is done and
+Under constant pressure, volume changes, so work is done and therefore

 $$